WannesLamberts/Space_Invaders/README.md

 # Space_Invaders
 Todo:<br /><br />
 changescale in generateshape??? of in controller laten<br />
-Coordinaten model omzetten naar normaal assenstelsel
+shoot in model of controller?